jamesnolanverran/dmap/readme.md

 ```

 ### Why This Works
-- **No manual memory management** → The struct is stored directly in the hashmap.
+- The struct is stored directly in the hashmap by value.
 - **Supports complex data** → Store full user records, configurations, or any struct type.
 - **Works with string keys** → No extra key mapping needed.